-A practical foreign exchange and currency guide on sending money and travel to Austria
+A practical foreign exchange and currency guide to Austria

 Small, landlocked Austria offers alpine scenery, world-class museums, cobbled quaintness, and Wiener schnitzel.
 Austria is content to bask in its good living and elegant, opulent past as the former head of one of Europe’s grandest empires.
 Austrians tend to be relaxed, gregarious people who love the outdoors as much as a good cup of coffee in a café.The capital city of Austria is Vienna has a population of around 1.7 million and is rich with swirling architecture and world-class museums; impressive Habsburg sights .
 Austria has a very high standard of living and is one of the richest countries in the world.